• Home

 Tamar Frankel

-• Principles of the Law of Software Contracts, Tentative Draft No.1 by Robert A. Hillman, Maureen O'Rourke, and American Law Institute
+• Principles of the Law of Software Contracts, Tentative Draft No.1 by Robert A. Hillman, Maureen A. O'Rourke, and American Law Institute

 Principles of the Law of Software Contracts, Tentative Draft No.1